-We will enter into the Tax Sharing and Separation Agreement with GE prior to the completion of this offering.
-We refer to this agreement in this prospectus as the "TSSA."
+We will enter into the TSSA with GE prior to the completion of this offering.
 Among other things, the TSSA will govern the allocation between GE and us of the responsibility for the taxes of the GE group.
 The TSSA will also allocate rights, obligations and responsibilities in connection with certain administrative matters relating to the preparation of tax returns and control of tax audits and other proceedings relating to taxes.